joshuar/go-hass-agent/README.md

 should start with every boot.
 - For other init systems, consult their documentation on how to enable and run user services.

+### _Does the agent as root or with privileges?_

+No. None of the built-in sensors (or commands if MQTT is enabled) require any privileges.
+The agent will refuse to run if it is started with privileges.
+For custom scripts or commands that need privileges, there are most likely ways for the script/command to elevate to the privileges it needs as part of its execution, rather than having the agent run with privileges and the script/command inherit those.

 [⬆️ Back to Top](#-table-of-contents)